scrblue/transaction-processor/README.md

   file and between interpretations of multiple files
 * tokio and tokio-stream -- for streaming of CSV data instead of loading the entire file at once

+## Dev Dependencies
+* tempfile -- for creating directories and files for testing

 ## Design decisions

 ### On RocksDB